-property-swap - swap the values of two properties property[0]: the name of the first property property[1]: the name of the second property property-scale - set the value of a property based on an axis property: the name of the property to set setting: the current input setting (usually a joystick axis from -1 or 0 to 1) offset: the offset to shift by, before applying the factor (defaults to 0) factor: the factor to multiply by (use negative to reverse; defaults to 1.0) squared: if true will square the resulting value (same as power=2) power: the resulting value will be taken to the power of this integer value (overrides squared; default=1)
+property-swap - swap the values of two properties property[0]: the name of the first property property[1]: the name of the second property property-scale - set the value of a property based on an axis property: the name of the property to set setting: the current input setting (usually a joystick axis from -1 or 0 to 1) offset: the offset to shift by, before applying the factor (defaults to 0) factor: the factor to multiply by (use negative to reverse; defaults to 1.0) squared: if true will square the resulting value (same as power=2) power: the resulting value will be taken to the power of this integer value (overrides squared; default=1) property-cycle - cycle a property through a set of values property: the name of the property to cycle value[\]: all of the allowed values dialog-new - create new dialog from the argument branch dialog-show - show an XML-configured dialog box dialog-name - the name of the dialog to show dialog-close - close the active dialog box dialog-update - copy values from FlightGear to the active dialog box object-name: the name of the GUI object to update (defaults to all objects) dialog-apply - copy values from the active dialog box to FlightGear object-name: the name of the GUI object to apply (defaults to all objects) presets-commit - commit preset values from /sim/presets open-browser - open the web browser and show given file path: name of the local file to be opened.

-property-cycle - cycle a property through a set of values property: the name of the property to cycle value[]: all of the allowed values dialog-new - create new dialog from the argument branch dialog-show - show an XML-configured dialog box dialog-name - the name of the dialog to show dialog-close - close the active dialog box presets-commit - commit preset values from /sim/presets open-browser - open the web browser and show given file path: name of the local file to be opened. url: URL to be opened (http://..., ftp://...).
+url: URL to be opened (http://..., ftp://...).